Football or Bust: Fate of Aztec Athletics Hinge on Return of Football

 So, just how important is football to the Aztec athletic department?

-John David Wicker, Director of Athletics at San Diego State, says the Aztecs need to play a football season to fund other sports, and in-turn have other sports play their seasons.
+John David Wicker, Director of Athletics at San Diego State, says the Aztecs need to play a football season to fund other sports, and in-turn has other sports play their seasons.

 Local